-Korean Air offers Sky Shops, mini walk-in boutiques aboard 10 of its A380 aircrafts, which offer cosmetics, perfumes, alcohol, fashion items and more.
+Korean Air offers Sky Shops, mini walk-in boutiques aboard 10 of its A380 aircraft, which offer cosmetics, perfumes, alcohol, fashion items and more.
 In order to make it fit, the airline has removed 13 seats on each plane in order to make space for these Sky Shops.

-However, other airlines such as Delta and American, already said goodbye to offering duty free on board.
+However, other airlines such as Delta and American already said goodbye to offering duty-free on board.

-The airlines that still offer this inflight service are trying to become more modern by removing the old-school catalogs, available in the back seat pocket.
-Instead, they are offering the ability to purchase duty free via the entertainment system.
+The airlines that still offer this in-flight service are trying to become more modern by removing the old-school catalogs, available in the back seat pocket.
+Instead, they are offering the ability to purchase duty-free via the entertainment system.
 Some airlines even give you the ability to buy items pre-flight and have them delivered to your seat once you’re flying or to your house.
 That way, you can skip the bagging and added luggage weight.